b-fg/b-fg/README.md

 ### Hello!

-I am Bernat Font, Assistant Professor in Data-Informed Computational Fluid Dynamics at TU Delft 🌀 Also interested in many other things!
+I am Bernat Font, Assistant Professor in Data-Informed Computational Fluid Dynamics (CFD) at TU Delft 🌀

+My research is focused in the explotation of data to improve current CFD methodologies.
+Briefly:
+- Acceleration of scale-resolving simulations using generative methods
+- Data-driven wall models for equlibrium and non-equilibrium boundary layers
+- Active flow control using reinforcement learning

+Some addition info about me:
-- 🎓 My PhD involved modelling of flow past long cylindrical structures using dimensionality reduction and machine learning methods
+- 🎓 My PhD involved the development of a dimensionality-reduction method aided by machine learning which allows to obtain 3-D spatially-averaged flow in just 2-D simulations
 - 🌱 Mainly developing in Julia, Python, and Fortran!
+- 😄 Pronouns: he/his
 - 💬 Contact me for collaborations, help, suggestions
-- 😄 Pronouns: he/his